 - Provide Pagination support: if you’re doing a data import and there are millions of records, you need to page the calls so you can get more data without running out of memory

-- Form retry logic in case an API isn’t working with exponential back off
+- Implement retry logic in case an API isn’t working with exponential backoff

 - Perform conditional actions based on various events

-- Take into account that API providers place limits on API calls.
+- Implement API limits: Service providers place limits on API calls.
 So your algorithm needs to tackle that.
-This is also known as throttling and queuing.
+This is also known as throttling.